luca-888/MILo/README.md

 resolution meshes.
 We recommend using this config with `--dense_gaussians`.
 This config results in higher resolution representations, containing up to 9M Delaunay vertices.
 - **Very High Res config**: You can use `--mesh_config veryhighres --dense_gaussians` for even higher resolution meshes.
 We recommend using this config with `--dense_gaussians`.
 This config results in even higher resolution representations, containing up to 14M Delaunay vertices.
 This configuration requires more memory for training.
+- **Low Res config**: You can use `--mesh_config lowres` for lower resolution meshes (less than 50MB).
+This config results in lower resolution representations, containing up to 500k Delaunay vertices.
+You can adjust the number of Gaussians used during training accordingly by decreasing the sampling factor with `--sampling_factor 0.3`, for instance.
+- **Very Low Res config**: You can use `--mesh_config verylowres` for even lower resolution meshes (less than 20MB).
+This config results in even lower resolution representations, containing up to 250k Delaunay vertices.
+You can adjust the number of Gaussians used during training accordingly by decreasing the sampling factor with `--sampling_factor 0.1`, for instance.

 Please refer to the <a href="https://depth-anything-v2.github.io/">DepthAnythingV2</a> repo to download the `vitl` checkpoint required for Depth-Order regularization.
 Then, move the checkpoint file to `./submodules/Depth-Anything-V2/checkpoints/`.